slamora/brackets-wiki/Live-Development:-lifecycle-research-and-future-directions.md

 ## Conclusion

-Keeping these three concerns separate will give us a chance to more easily add incremental support for the features we want in the future (things like support for other browsers and in-browser Brackets).
+Keeping these four concerns separate will give us a chance to more easily add incremental support for the features we want in the future (things like support for other browsers and in-browser Brackets).

 See also the "Future Directions" section that Ian wrote below with specific suggestions based on how the code is structured presently.